cybdann/ADfR-Assigment-1/README.md

 $ source install/local_setup.sh
 ```
 ## Running the executables
-Run the each command in a separate terminal window (remember that the ROS2 SDK has to be sourced in every terminal window!)
+Run the each command in a separate terminal window.
+Remember that the ROS2 SDK has to be sourced in every terminal window!
+These packages can be tested with the 'image_tools' package provided by ROS.

 ### Brightnes Level Detector
 ```